mantono/giss/README.md

 ARGS:
     <target>...
             Name of the targets for the action.
-Can be either a single repository or one or multiple organizations or owners.
+Can be a combination of one or several repositories, organizations or users.
 Any repository specified must be qualified with the owner or organization name.
 For example 'org/repo'.
-If action is 'create' then only a repository will be accepted.
 When no target is specified, repository in current directory will be used, if possible.
 ```

 ## Building